Presented at 8:00am in Standley I Lab on Thursday, November 17, 2016.#4522

-- Karen McCall, Accessible Document Design Consultant, Karlen Communications
+- Karen McCall, Accessible Document Design Consultant and Educator, Karlen Communications

 - Length of Session: 2-hr

 This lab provides hands-on experience using the CommonLook PDF Validator and the PAC (PDF Accessibility Checker).
 Both of these validation tools for accessible PdF documents are free and can be used in combination with the Adobe Acrobat Accessibility Full Check or as stand alone validation tools.